Forcing a sale of a jointly owned property when one party disagrees - what your rights?

-It's a messy subject, but we understand that if you're going through a divorce or seperation then your home may be the largest asset you've both contributed too and you may be eager to sell the home just to move on with your life, but your husband or wife may not be in the same headspace.
+There's no avoiding it, it's a messy subject, but we understand that if you're going through a divorce or separation then your home may be the largest asset you've both contributed too and you may be eager to sell the home just to move on with your life, but your husband or wife may not be in the same headspace.
 It's a question we quite regularly get, can you sell your home without your partners consent?

 The answer is a little bit trickier than a simple yes or no. We've provided our expert insight as to your permissions on when you can and can't sell a home.